zjames12/Bat-ID-Transfer-Learning/README.md

 same directory as this repository.
 4. Distribute the labeled bat images among the bat folders and the no bat images among the no bat folders. [how to distribute?]
-5. Run kaggle.ipynb
+5. Open Anaconda Prompt by hitting the Windows key <kbd>⊞</kbd> and searching for Anaconda Prompt
+6. Open Jupyter Notebook by entering `jupyter notebook`
+7. Open and run kaggle.ipynb in Jupyter Notebook

 ### Make Predictions

 1. Create two folders: prediction_images and bat_select
 2. Move unlabeled images to prediction_images folder
-3. Run rename_by_number.py
-4. Run prediction.ipynb.
+3. Open Spyder by hitting the Windows key <kbd>⊞</kbd> and searching for Spyder
+4. Open and run rename_by_number.py in Spyder
+5. Open Anaconda Prompt by hitting the Windows key <kbd>⊞</kbd> and searching for Anaconda Prompt
+6. Open Jupyter Notebook by entering `jupyter notebook`
+7. Open and run prediction.ipynb in Jupyter Notebook.
 Bat images will be moved to the bat_select folder.

 ### Running in Google Colab